awsdocs/amazon-gamelift-developer-guide/doc_source/queues-creating.md

 Queues are used to place new game sessions with the best available hosting resources across multiple fleets and regions\.
 To learn more about building queues for your game, see [Design a game session queue](queues-design.md)\.

 In a game client, new game sessions are started with queues by using placement requests\.
-Learn more about game session placement in [Create Game Sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create)\.
+Learn more about game session placement in [Create game sessions](gamelift-sdk-client-api.md#gamelift-sdk-client-api-create)\.

 When updating the queue destination in a queue, there is a short transition period \(up to 30 seconds\) during which game sessions placed on the queue destinations may still end up on the old fleet\.